paolourciullo/quizapp/README.md

 _Functionality_

-- [ ] The quiz should span at least 10 questions.
+- [ X ] The quiz should span at least 10 questions.
 Feel free to add more if you would like.
-- [ ] The page should not reload!
+- [ X ] The page should not reload!
 Hardcode all of your questions/choices in your JS file and use DOM manipulation to insert text as you go
-- [ ] An array of questions/choices can be found in the `assets` folder of this repo _(filename is 'quizQuestions.js')_; feel free to copy/paste the array in your JS file
+- [ X ] An array of questions/choices can be found in the `assets` folder of this repo _(filename is 'quizQuestions.js')_; feel free to copy/paste the array in your JS file

 _Upon Load:_

 - [ ] Load the first question and display the user's place as _Question 1 / 10_
-- [ ] Make sure the button used to advance questions is either not visible or not clickable until an answer is submitted
+- [ X ] Make sure the button used to advance questions is either not visible or not clickable until an answer is submitted

 _Considerations:_